-This draft report has been made available as part of the Formal Consultation stage of the EQIA relating to Invest NI's 'Communication and Access Policy'.
-This work consolidates earlier EQIAs involving policies under the themes of: "Recruitment and Selection" (September 2004) 'Accelerating Entrepreneurship'(July 2005), 'Business Development Programmes'(June 2007), and the 'Corporate Plan 2008 - 2011'(August 2008).
+This report presents the results of an Equality Impact Assessment (EQIA) on Invest Northern Ireland's Draft Communications and Access Policy and follows the Draft Report that was issued for public consultation in May 2011.
+This work consolidates earlier EQIAs involving policies under the themes of: "Recruitment and Selection" (September 2004) 'Accelerating Entrepreneurship (July 2005), 'Business Development Programmes' (June 2007), and the 'Corporate Plan 2008 - 2011' (August 2008).
 In combination these EQIAs have already subjected all significant areas of Invest NI business and programmes to detailed scrutiny; the current EQIA deliberately complements this earlier work by adopting a broader perspective with regard to access and communication across all our business areas, both internal and external.